Discover if you are required to hire an attorney and why you should hire an attorney, even if you are not required to.

 How do I know if the attorney or filing firm I hired is legitimate?

 Many private companies offer legal services, such as assistance with filings or responding to an office action, or other services.
 Such services may be legitimate if provided under the supervision of a licensed U.S. attorney.
 But many of these companies are not affiliated with licensed U.S. attorneys, and cannot lawfully provide such services.
 Some offer services of dubious value, such as for example, offering to record trademarks in a private registry.

-Check out our Scam awareness webpage and review the parties and filing firms listed as subject to USPTO’s Orders for Sanctions or listed as an entity responsible for Potentially Misleading Solicitations if you have a concern about a filing entity with whom you are working.
+Check out the protect your application or registration webpage.
+Review the parties and filing firms listed as subject to USPTO’s Orders for Sanctions or listed as an entity responsible for Potentially Misleading Solicitations if you have a concern about a filing entity with whom you are working.